Long distance relationship problems are bound to occur when navigating being apart from those we love.

 As a result, when experiencing “bad” emotions, we may unconsciously repress them.
 But, studies have shown that feeling and talking about “negative” emotions is essential for our overall well-being.

 Have a conversation with your partner about what limiting beliefs may be holding either of you back from expressing your emotions.

-Remember, everyone has different processing times and capacity to verbalize when it comes to emotions!
+Remember, everyone has different processing times and the capacity to verbalize when it comes to emotions!

 Our recommendation is to start slow, which will make it easier to understand the differences between our needs and responses when experiencing certain emotions.
-In turn this will create an environment where we are better equipped to realize what each other needs in order to feel supported.
+This will then create an environment where we are better equipped to realize what each other needs in order to feel supported.

 6. Lack of Physical Touch